OCLC: Identifiers and linked data

-OCLC assigns a unique control number (referred to as an "OCN" for "OCLC Control Number") to each new bibliographic record in WorldCat.
+OCLC assigns a unique accession number referred to as an "OCN", an "OCLC Control Number" or an "OCLC number" to each new bibliographic record in WorldCat.
+This is somewhat analogous to how the Library of Congress assigns an "LCCN" or a "Library of Congress Control Number" to its bibliographic records (but LCCNs can be prefixed and are thus extended to other uses too like authority control, etc.).
 Numbers are assigned serially, and in mid-2013 over a billion OCNs had been created.
-In September 2013, the OCLC declared these numbers to be in the public domain, removing a perceived barrier to widespread use of OCNs outside OCLC itself.
-The control numbers link WorldCat's records to local library system records by providing a common reference key for a record across libraries.
+In September 2013, OCLC declared these numbers to be in the public domain, removing a perceived barrier to widespread use of OCNs outside OCLC itself.
+The control numbers link WorldCat's records to local library system records by providing a common reference key for a record in libraries.

 OCNs are particularly useful as identifiers for books and other bibliographic materials that do not have ISBNs (e.g., books published before 1970).
 OCNs are often used as identifiers for Wikipedia and Wikidata.
 In October 2013, it was reported that out of 29,673 instances of book infoboxes in Wikipedia, "there were 23,304 ISBNs and 15,226 OCNs", and regarding Wikidata: "of around 14 million Wikidata items, 28,741 were books.
-5403 Wikidata items have an ISBN associated with them, and 12,262 have OCNs."
+5,403 Wikidata items have an ISBN associated with them and 12,262 have OCNs."

 OCLC also runs the Virtual International Authority File (VIAF), an international name authority file, with oversight from the VIAF Council composed of representatives of institutions that contribute data to VIAF.
 VIAF numbers are broadly used as standard identifiers, including in Wikipedia.

+In 2024, OCLC launched a new linked data management tool called OCLC Meridian.
+This was released with a suite of APIs for WorldCat Entities to allow greater control, connection and integration of linked data for user institutions.
+This suite of APIs "enables the creation of linked data entities and descriptive relationships, forming connections to the existing value in MARC records and other datasets across the global information ecosystem".
+The use of these APIs and WorldCat Entities is designed to "improve discoverability and relevance for users", "integrate data management into your existing workflows" and "discover, emphasize and analyze important relationships".
+A set of WorldCat Entities APIs "enables users to connect identifiers from disparate sources (such as ORCID, ISNI, VIAF, etc.), learn of changes to WorldCat Entities data" and related information for local use.